 - delivered by a presenter with recognized scholarly competence in the topic.

 Selection of the recipient is the responsibility of ASHA, through the Lecture Selection Committee of SIG 12.
 This 3-member committee is comprised of a Lecture Coordinator selected by the SIG 12 Coordinating Committee (who may or may not be a member of the current Coordinating Committee), a member of the SIG 12 Coordinating Committee, and an ASHA member-at-large who represents the interests of the AAC Institute.

 The recipient receives a stipend of $3,500, made available by generous contributions from Prentke Romich Company and Semantic Compaction Systems.
-The stipend is intended to cover all expenses associated with travel to and stay during the annual ASHA Convention.
+The stipend is intended to be applied toward travel and hotel expenses associated with the recipient's attendance at the annual ASHA Convention.